beandrej/eim_favelas/README.md

 Modelling and optimizing the Energy System of the Favelas in Manaus, Brazil.

-Using optimization library cxpvy and 'MOSEK' solver.
+Using optimization library cvxpy and 'MOSEK' solver.